-One of the most important skills we learn as girls is the ability to ask without knowing the outcome: to apply for an opportunity we might not get, to raise our hand even if we don’t know the right answer, to ask for what we want even if the answer will surely be no.
+One of the most important skills we can learn is the ability to manage uncertainty: to ask without knowing the outcome, apply for an opportunity we may not get, or raise our hand without knowing the right answer.

-Yet when it comes to friendship problems, too many of us don’t say what we need because we worry we’ll hear the word no. The fear of getting rejected, or the fact that “things will never change” are the most common explanations girls and women share about refusing to speak up.
+Yet when it comes to friendship, too many of us don’t say what we need because we worry we’ll hear the word no. The fear of getting rejected, or the certainty that “things will never change” are the most common explanations girls and women share about refusing to speak up.